Sportech looks to profit from Connecticut online launch

 In Britain, Sportech is awaiting a definitive verdict on a 95 million pound claim for the repayment of VAT (sales tax) on a “Spot The Ball” game.

-The UK tax authorities are appealing against an initial verdict in Sportech’s favor and the case is scheduled to be heard in late April.
+The UK tax authorities are appealing against an initial verdict in Sportech’s favour and the case is scheduled to be heard in late April.